-Money is the number one trouble spot among couples according to 35% of people surveyed in the SunTrust Bank study.
+According to 35% of people surveyed in the SunTrust Bank study, money is the number one trouble spot among couples.
 Most conflicts about finances are the driving force in most divorces.
-Couples talking to each other in making wise financial decisions may reduce some of the strain these topics may cause.
+Couples talking to each other in wise financial decisions may reduce some of the strain these topics cause.

 In its Love and Money survey, TD Bank found that 90% of respondents who say they are in happy relationships discuss money at least once a month.
-It is always better to address these problems head-on rather than procrastinating over financial decisions.
 Bad financial habits may be costly by not confronting the piling up of higher-cost debt or overspending.
+It is always better to address these problems head-on rather than procrastinate over financial decisions.